Diseases Of The Arteries Veins And Lymphatic System Short Answers

 Stage 1: Involvement of single lymph node.

-Stage 2: Involvement of 2/ more lymph node on same side of diaphragm.
+Stage 2: Involvement of 2/ more lymph nodes on the same side of the diaphragm.

 Stage 3: Involvement of 2/more lymph nodes on both sides of the diaphragm.